millyexe/player/README.md

 create unique profile of each albume

-add EVERY FUCKING SINGLE SONG INTO SEARCH BAR FUCKING HELL
+add EVERY SINGLE SONG INTO SEARCH BAR